OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-development-errors.md

 ## Ribbon customizations are not rendering as expected

 - With the add-in sideloaded and running, paste the URLs for the add-in's ribbon icons into a browser's navigation bar and see if the icon files open.
 - By default, add-in errors connected to the Office UI are suppressed.
-You can turn on these error messages with the following steps:
+You can turn on these error messages with the following steps.

    1. With the add-in removed, open the **File** tab of the Office application.
    1. Select **Options**.